A Year of Lifestyle Travel

 Landing back in Chiang Mai was like coming home.
 Chiang Mai has a laid-back charm that keeps people coming back year after year.
 Chiang Mai is a modern city that embraces its traditional past.
 There is so much to do in Chiang Mai, here are some examples of how to spend 5 days in Chiang Mai.

-Off to Manila for a short house sit looking after two sweet natured cats who loved lots of cuddles.
+Off to Manila in the Philippines for a short house sit looking after two sweet natured cats who loved lots of cuddles.

 We explored the streets and shopping malls of the Chinatown area and toured the beautiful monuments of Manila’s historic past.
 We learnt about Manila’s turbulent history and struggle for independence and came to admire the courage of their national hero Dr Jose Rizal.